Kristian-Charboneau/KARR/Documentation/README.md

 This folder is for organizing the various types of documentation files that are needed for KARR.
-This includes images, schematics, CAD files, parts list, etc. Note the actual documentation (Technical Report) is accessed through the project's wiki.
+This includes images, schematics, CAD files, parts list, etc. A pdf of the tech report will also be available here as well.
+Note that the most up-to-date version of the technical report is available through the project's Github wiki.